DA gets 'Rust' investigation from Sheriff's Office

 A search warrant affidavit says Rust cast and crew members were inside a church building at the Bonanza Creek movie ranch south of Santa Fe for a rehearsal when assistant director David Halls grabbed a prop gun from a rolling cart outside, handed the weapon to Baldwin and yelled, "Cold gun" — indicating it didn't contain live rounds.

-Shortly afterward, the affidavit says, Hutchins was struck in the chest, and Souza was wounded in the shoulder with the same bullet.
+Shortly afterward, the affidavit says, Hutchins was struck in the chest, and Souza was wounded in the shoulder by the same bullet.

 "The sheriff's office will continue to work with the district attorney's office in support of their review of the case," a sheriff's office spokesman said in an email Thursday.